kumarabhay1029/kumarabhay1029/README.md

 <i am interested in computer science
-i am curently learning in IGNOU in a programme BCA i am looking to collabrate on basic core concept of coding by my email!--- kumarabhay1029/kumarabhay1029 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+i am curently learning in IGNOU in a programme BCA i am looking to collabrate on basic core concept of coding!--- kumarabhay1029/kumarabhay1029 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->